How To Talk About Estate Planning with Your Family

 With that frame of mind, you might start by thinking about how your estate and assets could:

-Framing the conversation in a positive light has the potential to change the conversation’s tone.
+Framing the conversation in a positive light has the potential to change its tone.

 Additionally, rather than approaching the conversation as a large — or lengthy — one-time discussion, it may be helpful to set up a series of conversations.
 Breaking the discussions down into smaller segments and time frames may make the topic seem less overwhelming while also giving everyone the time to think through the fine details.